xiaoyuluoit97/GVirtuS/Development Journal.md

 (Solved) There is error if we define CUDA Kernel function like __global__ void at the beginning for cuda 12.6.

-aligment_12.2 is the current working branch.
+aligment_new is the current working branch.
 It takes cues from Theo’s CUDA 12.6 implementation and the code is more elegant.

+(Undolved) cudnnSetTensor4dDescriptor has some problem in cudnn8.
+It works well in cudnn9

+DEBUG - Called cudnnSetTensor4dDescriptor
+DEBUG - ✓ - [Process 78744]: Requested 'cudnnSetTensor4dDescriptor' routine.
+DEBUG - ✓ - [Process 78744]: Exit Code '3'.